cantaloupe-project/cantaloupe/README.md

     print_stack_trace_on_error_page = true

     # The image processor to use for various source formats.
 The only
-    # available value, currently, is `ImageMagickProcessor`.
+    # available value for any of these, currently, is `ImageMagickProcessor`.
     processor.jp2 = ImageMagickProcessor
     processor.jpg = ImageMagickProcessor
     processor.tif = ImageMagickProcessor